 Mortgage rates will then go up to reflect the higher cost of bank mortgage funding if funding is hard to obtain.
 If the banks have lots of money to lend and the housing market is slow, any borrower financing a house will get “special rate discounts” and the lenders will be very competitive, keeping rates low.

-This happens in the fixed income markets as a whole.
-In a booming economy, many firms need to borrow funds to expand their plants, finance inventories, and even acquire other firms.
+The same logic applies to the credit markets as a whole.
+In a booming economy, many firms need to borrow funds to expand their plants, finance inventories and even acquire other firms.
 Consumers might be buying cars and houses.
-These keep the demand for capital at a high level, and interest rates higher than they otherwise might be.
-Governments also borrow if they spend more money than they raise in taxes to finance their programs through deficit financing.
-How governments spend their money and finance their endeavors is called fiscal policy.
-A high level of government expenditure and borrowing makes it hard for companies and individuals to borrow; this is called the “crowding-out” effect.
+That need keeps the demand for capital at a high level and interest rates higher than they otherwise might be.

 Governments will also borrow if they spend more money than they raise in taxes to finance their programs through “deficit financing”.
 The way governments spend their money and finance their endeavors is called fiscal policy.
 A high level of government expenditure and borrowing makes it hard for companies and individuals to borrow, leading to what’s known as a “crowding-out” effect.